 The USPTO will stamp the postcard with a receipt date and an application number.
 Carefully check the returned card to make sure the USPTO received all the documents you sent.

-The PTO has implemented an Electronic Filing System using the Internet (EFS-Web) that enables patent applications, amendments, and other documents to be filed electronically.
-It replaces the former EFS, which was difficult to learn and use.
+The PTO's Electronic Filing System (EFS-Web) enables patent applications, amendments, and other documents to be filed online.

-The EFS-Web represents a considerable improvement though it still requires some time to master, as well as time for conversion of documents to the Portable Data Format (PDF).
-If you're filing just one application, it will probably be easier and faster for you to mail a paper copy of the application to the PTO.
+The EFS-Web requires time to master, and you'll need to convert your documents to Portable Data Format (PDF).
+If you're filing just one application, it might be easier and faster to mail a paper copy to the PTO.

-If you are ready to begin the patent application process, get Patent It Yourself , by David Pressman (Nolo).
-It takes you through the entire patent process, providing scrupulously updated information and clear instructions on how to fill out and file your patent application.
+If you are ready to begin the patent application process, check out Patent It Yourself by David Pressman (Nolo).
+This readable book takes you through the entire patent process, providing scrupulously updated information and clear instructions on how to write and file your patent application.

 Fortunately, there are some discounts for smaller entities.
 Filers that qualify as "small entities" will receive fee discounts of approximately 50% on most USPTO fees, as reflected on the fee schedule.